Connect with others who understand.

 7. Various Tests Can Help Diagnose a Relapse

 If new symptoms or results from a mammogram point to a possible TNBC recurrence, your doctor may want to run tests.
 Imaging tests such as CT, MRI, and bone scans can help detect new tumors.
-Additionally, your doctor may perform a biopsy and remove a small sample of cells so they can be examined under a microscope to see if they are cancerous.
+Additionally, your doctor may perform a biopsy to remove a small sample of cells so they can be examined under a microscope to see if they are cancerous.

 8. Multiple Therapies Can Treat Recurrences